krissen/output-panel.nvim/README.md

 ```

 `follow.enabled` keeps the panel in tail/follow mode whenever it's opened.
+`poll.interval` controls how often (in milliseconds) the plugin refreshes the
+log buffer while the window is visible—lower values update faster but run the
+timer more frequently.
 Toggle it ad-hoc via `:VimtexOutputToggleFollow` (or
 `require("output-panel").toggle_follow()`). `max_lines` trims the scratch buffer
 so very chatty commands never retain more than the configured line count, and